3. Upload and submit a PDF copy of your dissertation.

 During the upload process, you will be asked whether to allow major search engines to discover your work.
 This option only applies to the copy of your dissertation in ProQuest.
 All unembargoed dissertations in Academic Commons are catalogued by major search engines.

 Please note that under copyright law, you automatically hold a copyright on your work.
 This is why we have you include a copyright page in your dissertation.
-Copyright registration provides certain important practical and legal benefits in addition to those you already enjoy as the creator of an original work.
-Columbia provides extensive information about copyright issues through the Copyright Advisory Office.
-Of particular interest is this page, which explains your rights as an author of a dissertation (or any other original work).
-Please note that the optional service offered by ProQuest/UMI costs $55 and can be paid via credit card directly to ProQuest through the upload system.
-You also have the option to register your copyright yourself, with the US Copyright Office.
+Copyright registration provides important practical and legal benefits beyond those you already enjoy as the creator of an original work.
+Columbia’s Copyright Advisory Office provides extensive information about copyright issues; of particular interest is this page, which explains your rights as the author of a dissertation or of any other original work.

 Uploading Your Dissertation